Brian Horton: Hull City

-Horton became player-manager of Hull City in July 1984, and led his side to promotion to the Second Division at the end of the 1984–85 season.
+Horton became player-manager of Hull City in July 1984 and led his side to promotion to the Second Division at the end of the 1984–85 season.
 He quickly built up a reputation as a "strong-minded, tactically-aware coach."
 Due to the League Cup draw, three of his first four games as manager were against Lincoln City, and his very first game in charge was a 0–0 draw at Sincil Bank.
 In November, his team came from 4–1 down to beat Leyton Orient 5–4 after he instructed assistant manager Chris Chilton to "get some verbals going" at half-time.
 He signed former Luton Town teammate Frankie Bunn as a replacement for top-scorer Billy Whitehurst, who he sold to Newcastle United for £232,000.
 After promotion was secured, Horton was offered a place on the board of directors.

 The club had an excellent youth policy, which saw talent such as Andy Payton and Leigh Jenkinson develop, though Nick Barmby was such a prodigious talent that he was signed to Tottenham Hotspur at the age of 16.
 Horton also brought in defender Richard Jobson from Watford for £40,000 and Garry Parker from former club Luton for £72,000.
 He attempted to sign Mark Bright from Leicester City for £45,000, but the chairman could not agree terms with the player.
 The 1985–86 season saw Hull come very close to earning promotion to the First Division, finishing in sixth-place, which was then the third-highest finish in the club's history.
 At the end of the campaign Horton quit playing to concentrate on full-time management, having been sent off against Crystal Palace in his final appearance.
 Despite the introduction of the play-off system in 1986–87, the "Tigers" ended the campaign in 14th-place.

-The 1987–88 campaign began promisingly, and Hull were in the top six and chasing the automatic promotion places by the half-way stage.
+The 1987–88 campaign began promisingly, and Hull was in the top six, chasing the automatic promotion places by the halfway stage.
 However, a dreadful run of results in which there was just one win in 17 games ended any hope of promotion.
 Their form was not helped by the sale of star play-maker Garry Parker to Nottingham Forest for a £270,000 fee, which Horton later admitted was a mistake.
 After a 4–1 home defeat to Swindon Town, chairman Don Robinson was furious and immediately fired Horton.
-The players took responsibility for the defeat and urged the chairman to re-consider, Robinson obliged, but Horton refused the offer of reinstatement.
+The players took responsibility for the defeat and urged the chairman to reconsider.
+Robinson obliged, but Horton refused the offer of reinstatement.
 During his reign he turned down the opportunity to sign apprentice Dean Windass.